Late Cost Transfer Policy Exception Request Form

 A Late Cost Transfer Policy Exception Request is required for all expenditure transfers that meet the following criteria:

-- To be processed over 120 days after the posting of original charges
+- To be processed 120 days or later from the posting of the original charge(s)

 - Transfer results in a new charge (debit) to a federal or federal flow-thru fund, or to a competing project in the same fund (new competitive cycle, same fund)